 Choosing an Airbnb for your micro wedding is becoming a popular trend, and for good reason.
 The benefits are endless, including being able to find a location for your wedding no matter the destination, ability to rent the space for longer periods of time, and can also be a budget-friendly option.

-We chose to have our wedding at an Airbnb (we actually found it on VRBO), and I think it was the best decision.
+We chose to have our wedding at an Airbnb (we actually found it on VRBO), and I think it was the best decision (hello, perfect backyard wedding vibes).
 We were able to rent the space for the entire week (for less than the cost of a traditional venue) which allowed us to host all our friends and family traveling from out of town every night for dinner, giving us even more time together.
 Additionally, having the space for several days leading up to the event allowed us to adjust for anything we didn’t think of, get last minute supplies, and use the kitchen to prep our taco bar.
 We were so used to the space by the time the wedding came around that it felt like we were just having friends over for a party which made the event feel so much less stressful.

 In the Complete Guide to Airbnb Micro Weddings we’ll cover everything you need to know to pull off an amazing event including how to find one that allows micro wedding ceremonies and receptions, what you should consider when selecting an Airbnb, how to plan, and some unique ideas to make your micro wedding extra special and unique.